 Mario creator Shigeru Miyamoto is prolific at Nintendo – he’s also responsible for the incredibly popular Legend of Zelda franchise, as well as the StarFox games.

-Do you have any fun or interesting facts about Super Mario that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Super Mario?
+Share them in the comments below!